Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

+Task 0: Script that diplays/prints "Hello, World"
-script that diplays a confused smiley '(Ôo)'
+Task 1: Script that displays a confused smiley '(Ôo)'